Inabaeiji/RandomStatus/README.md

 Enjoy ever-changing characters.
 Note: Changes are permanent.
 By turning off the features later, you can also "lock in" and play with the characters in their post-change state.
+Ready to use with recommended settings — just install and play.

 ### Features:
 * Automatic Randomization: Affects Relationships, Lewdness, Personality, and Visit Desires (KKS only).